CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 - Newer Linux and BSD variants have the [getrandom(2)](http://man.he.net/man2/getrandom) system call.
 - Windows provides a `CryptGenRandom` function in the API.

-These sources are easy to access from Perl using several modules.
-We are listing a few here that are lightweight, and which (generally) have good defaults.
+These sources are easy to access from Perl using several modules, which we discuss below.

+## Recommended Perl Modules

-It's also preferable to use existing and up-to-date modules than to roll your own method for reading random data.
+It's better to use existing and up-to-date modules than to roll your own method for reading or generating random data.
 The benefits of reducing non-core dependencies are outweighed by potential bugs introduced by duplicating code that needs to be maintained separately.

+We are listing a few here that are portable, lightweight and which have good defaults.
+They also use the standard source of random data from the operating system, rather than allowing or even requiring the developer to choose a source.

+It is important to note that there is a common misconception that `/dev/urandom` is insecure.
+This is untrue, as `/dev/random` and `/dev/urandom` use the same entropy pool and PRNG internally.
+In newer Linux kernels, `/dev/random` no longer blocks and is an alias for `/dev/urandom`.
+See [Myths about /dev/urandom](https://www.thomas-huehn.com/myths-about-urandom/) for an in-depth discussion of this.

 ### Crypt::URandom